 CBD and THC: A Quick Overview

 While CBD is legal as a cure for various disorders, THC is illegal in most countries.
 CBD is primarily found in hemp extract.
-It is sold in gels, hemp oil drops, CBD edibles gummies, CBD edibles, oils, topical, CBD pain cream, additives, extracts, and other forms.
+It is sold in as CBD gels, gummies, oils, cream and other forms.
 THC is a major psychoactive compound in cannabis.
 It can be consumed by smoking cannabis.
 It is also available in oils, edibles, and capsules.

 The key similarity is the same plant they originate from and the system they affect in our body.
 Namely, both compounds affect the endocannabinoid system but have completely different effects.